petter-holmberg/elements/README.md

 `Semigroup` describes a `Regular` type together with an associative binary operation.
 `Additive_semigroup` describes a commutative `Semigroup` where the binary operation is `operator+`.
+`axiom_Additive_semigroup` checks the concept for three given values.
 `Multiplicative_semigroup` describes a `Semigroup` where the binary operation is `operator*`.
+`axiom_Multiplicative_semigroup` checks the concept for three given values.

 `Monoid` describes a `Semigroup` with an identity element, returned by the type function `Identity_element`.
 `Additive_monoid` describes an `Additive_semigroup` with an identity element, returned by the type function `Zero`.
+`axiom_Additive_monoid` checks the concept for three given values.
 `Multiplicative_monoid` describes an `Multiplicative_semigroup` with an identity element, returned by the type function `One`.
+`axiom_Multiplicative_monoid` checks the concept for three given values.

 `Group` describes a `Monoid` with a `Unary_operation` `inverse_operation` that when invoked returns the inverse of an object.
 `Additive_group` describes an `Additive_monoid` where the inverse of an object is returned by the unary `operator-`, and subtraction is implemented by the binary `operator-`.
+`axiom_Additive_group` checks the concept for three given values.
 `Multiplicative_group` describes a `Multiplicative_monoid` where the inverse of an object is returned by inoking the `Unary_operation` `reciprocal`, and division is implemented by `operator/`.
+`axiom_Multiplicative_group` checks the concept for three given values.

 ### Ring-like

 `Semiring` describes a type that is a `Monoid` in two operations `Add_op` and `Mul_op`, defaulted to the operators returned by the `Binary_operation`s `sum` and `product`, which unless specialized invoke `operator+` and `operator*`. `Add_op` is expected to be commutative, and `Mul_op` is expected to distribute over `Add_op`.
+`axiom_Semiring` checks the concept for three given values.
 `Commutative_semiring` descrivbes a `Semiring` where `Mul_op` is commutative.

 `Ring` describes a `Semiring` where `Add_op` forms a `Group`.
+`axiom_Ring` checks the concept for three given values.
 `Commutative_ring` describes a `Ring` where `Mul_op` is commutative.

 `Integral_domain` describes a `Commutative_ring` where there are no non-zero divisors.